- What is the purpose of Chapter 91?

 If it is unclear whether you are in an area of jurisdiction, you may file a formal Determination of Applicability (DOA).
 You may download the application form here:

 The Department highly recommends that you schedule a pre-application meeting with a waterways reviewer to discuss the proposed project and receive feedback on the types of public access and other conditions that MassDEP may expect from the applicant.
+Please call the hotline number at 617/292-5929, and someone will get back to you as soon as possible.

 Timelines vary according to the different tracks available to applicants.
 You can consult the regulations on this website to see the various timelines, or you can visit: